Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Institutional Setting and Data

 \subsection{Internal Data}

 The internal dataset obtained from the company contains two parts.
 The first part includes the original template images that the company offered to customers, without the presence of consumers inside the images.
 The company offered 83 photo themes in total during the observation period.
-Each theme contains 1 to 12 templates, yielding a total of 585 templates across all the themes.
+Each theme contains 1 to 13 templates, yielding a total of 585 templates across all the themes.
 The second part of the internal dataset contains the complete order histories of 2195 consumers who had taken at least one photo between October 2017 and August 2018.
 For each consumer, we observe their selected themes and templates and the photos taken with the chosen templates.
 We also observe the ranking orders of the themes offered on the screen at the times they made their choices.

-The internal data patterns suggest that the templates vary significantly in popularity, potentially due to different design features and heterogeneous consumer preferences.
-Figure \ref{fig:adoption} presents the number of consumers who choose each template in the graffiti theme and the traditional Chinese theme.
-The X-axis is the template index, which represents the order in which the templates belonging to each theme are displayed on the screen.
-As shown in the figure, the templates have very different popularity levels both across themes and within the same theme.
-For graffiti, the number of adoptions for the most-popular template is four times that of the least-popular template.
-For the traditional Chinese theme, the least-preferred template has zero adoptions, whereas the most-preferred template has more than 60 adoptions.
+The internal data patterns suggest that the templates vary significantly in popularity both across themes and within the same theme, potentially due to different design features and heterogeneous consumer preferences.
 The variation in template popularity, especially the presence of low-popularity templates, suggests that the company needs to improve the attractiveness of its template designs.
 As another piece of evidence, the internal dataset shows that only 2195 out of the 6038 registered consumers ended up taking photos in the booth after browsing the photo template options.
 Among the 2195 consumers, fewer than 100 consumers made multiple store visits, and only 15\% of the consumers had repeated time purchases.
 These numbers suggest that the company can benefit from incorporating consumer preferences to generate better designs that are appealing to consumers.